-Inventories include material, labor and overhead, and are stated at the lower of cost (first-in, first-out method) or net realizable value.
+Inventories include material, labor and overhead, and are stated at the lower of cost or net realizable value, with cost determined on a first-in, first-out (FIFO) basis.
 Net realizable value is the estimated selling prices in the ordinary course of business, less costs of completion, disposal and transportation.
 Provisions for excess, obsolete and unusable inventories are made after management's evaluation of future demand and market conditions.
-The Company adjusts inventory balances to approximate the lower of its manufacturing costs or net realizable value.
-If actual future demand or market conditions become less favorable than those projected by management, additional inventory write-downs may be required, and would be reflected in cost of sales in the period the revision is made.
-During fiscal 2023, 2022 and 2021 the Company recognized a provision for inventory reserves of \$569,000, \$1,031,000, and \$176,000, respectively.
+If actual future demand or market conditions become less favorable than those projected by management, additional adjustment for excess or obsolete inventory may be required, and would be reflected in cost of sales in the period the revision is made.